premkumar1991/Explore/src/lld/moviebooking/Readme.md

 # learnings
-  controller, service and middleware patterns seems good for scale entity should be strict, no other responsibility should be added to it, introduce mapping service and mapping entity when your service needs it could forsee getters,setters constructor injection can be optimised using advance annotation streams, collections api should be practised well
+- controller, service and middleware patterns seems good for scale
+- entity should be strict, no other responsibility should be added to it, introduce mapping service and mapping entity when your service needs it
+-  getters,setters constructor injection and boilerplate code can be optimised using advance annotation
+-  streams, collections api should be practised well

+# next action item
 Think how other patterns work and framework are used for scale to avoid boilerplate